rotki/rotkicom.github.io/_posts/2019-12-30-year-in-review.md

 <img class="post_image_not_set_size with_border" src="{{'/public/post6/release_v1_0_3.png' | relative_url}}" />

-It also introduced a dmg installer for OSX user, warned users when new releases are available and  added various smaller features and lots of bug fixes.
+It also introduced a dmg installer for OSX users, added a popup warning users when new releases are available and added various smaller features and lots of bug fixes.
 Check the [changelog](https://github.com/rotki/rotki/releases/tag/v1.0.3) for more details.

 ## September

-Development [continues](https://github.com/rotki/rotki/pulls?utf8=%E2%9C%93&q=is%3Apr+created%3A2019-09-01..2019-09-30+) also in September.
+Development [continued](https://github.com/rotki/rotki/pulls?utf8=%E2%9C%93&q=is%3Apr+created%3A2019-09-01..2019-09-30+) also in September.
 The biggest change implemented this month was [saving all actions inside the database](https://github.com/rotki/rotki/pull/508) so that users won't have to re-query each time they run Rotki.

 In the meantime traction in social media is slowly [increasing](https://twitter.com/rotkiapp/status/1176579879560765440).
-To further improve that we are trying to [educate](https://twitter.com/LefterisJP/status/1174645492095102977) current and potential future users on why Rotki is needed by explaining the problems of centralization, lack of privacy and lack of data ownership that all other portfolio tracking and accounting solutions are facing.
+To further improve our online presence we are trying to [educate](https://twitter.com/LefterisJP/status/1174645492095102977) current and potential future users on why Rotki is needed by explaining the problems of centralization, lack of privacy and lack of data ownership that all other portfolio tracking and accounting solutions are facing.

 In the meantime yet another post is made in this blog, this time to explain [why Rotki maintains its own list of assets and their mappings](https://blog.rotki.com/2019/09/01/crypto-assets-database/).